CS2103AUG2016-T09-C1/main/docs/DeveloperGuide.md

 **MSS**

 1. User requests to add a task
-2. Inbx_0 creates the task and saves it into the storage file Use case ends.
+2. Inbx_0 creates the task and saves it into the storage file <br>
+Use case ends.

 **Extensions**